rav3ndust/DarkNightsRising/README.md

 # dependencies

-*dialog*, *mpg123*, *flite*, *python3*, and *pip*.
+- dialog
+- flite
+- mpg123
+- python3 & pip

  These programs should be available in every major Linux distribution's repositories.

 > psst...there's a handy set of installer scripts in the **/installers** folder.
 Just make sure to select the correct installer for your distribution.
 They're labeled - **/debian-installer**, **/arch-installer**, etc.

 # how to play

-You can play the game just by making sure you have these few dependencies installed on your machine:

-- dialog
-- flite
-- mpg123
-- python3 & pip

 To launch the game, just run it as you would any other Bash script on your system.